lucasseiler/pytorch-rnn-lm/README.md

 ## Room for improvement
 As mentioned above, preprocessing could be optimized to avoid "&apos" tags in the raw output.
-Greedy decoding is implemented; however, it would be interesting to choose a starting word of the text.
+Greedy decoding is implemented; however, it would be interesting to add the option to choose a starting word for generation.

 # Original Documentation